Linux-Enjoyer/Website/accessdenied-2022/README.md

 e = 65537
 ct = 175347248748800717331910762241898102719683222504200516534883687111045877096093372005991552193144558951747833811929393668749668731738201985792026669764642235225240342271148171
 ```
 We immediately realize that N is way too small and we could probably factor it easily.
-Raising our ciphertext to the power of d mod N gives us a decimal number that is the plaintext of the flag.
-We convert the decimal number to Hex and then decode into ASCII which gives us our flag : `accessdenied{RSA_1S_4M4Z1nG_R1GhT????_2a5286af}`

 My first choice was [factordb.com](http://factordb.com/) which gives us the following: